jonshiach/graphics-labs/_sources/pages/09_Normal_mapping.md

 The vertex normal is the average of the normal of the triangles sharing that vertex.
 ```

-A problem with this is that when a normal map is used the normal vectors at the vertices are not perpendicular to the triangle so calculating the tangents and bitangents using equation {eq}`TB-equation` will not give an orthogonal set of vectors.
+A problem with this is that when using a normal map we assume that the vertex normals are perpendicular to the triangle we are rendering.
+Since this is not the case so calculating the tangents and bitangents using equation {eq}`TB-equation` will not give an orthogonal set of vectors.
 We can get around this problem by **re-orthogonalising** the three vectors by adjusting the tangent vector a bit so that it is orthongonal to the normal vector.

 ```{figure} ../images/09_reorthogonalise_T.svg
 :width: 300